 The European Union Intellectual Property Office (EUIPO), on the other hand, defines trademarks as: "signs used in trade to identify products."
 Another way to think about a trademark is as a symbol that distinguishes a trademark holder from its competitors.
 A trademark is also known to impact the buying decisions of consumers.
 Consumers become loyal to brands, and brands are symbolized by their trademarks.
-To put it shortly, "Your trade mark tells customers who you are."
+To put it shortly, "Your trademark tells customers who you are."
 As such, a trademark is somewhat of an abstract concept, not tangible, and may be embodied only by usage on goods and/or services.

 Trademarks are increasingly as important in the virtual world as they are the real world.
-In this day and age, in which we experience the virtual world at many touchpoints, from in Class 9.
-NFTs are treated as unique digital banking to shopping, each development naturally triggers another.
+In this day and age, in which we experience the virtual world at many touchpoints, from banking to shopping, each development naturally triggers another.
 As we get farther from the brick-and-mortar world of services and business, the role of trademarks will also continue to grow.